 Dear Stanford students, parents and community,

-This is an exciting time for R&DE Stanford Dining as we are welcoming more students back to campus and looking forward to a new chapter in the undergraduate residential experience with the launch of the ResX neighborhoods in Fall 2021!
+This is an exciting time for R&DE Stanford Dining, Hospitality & Auxiliaries as we welcome students back to campus and into the ResX neighborhoods.

-It is clear in hearing from many students that conversations and making connections over meals form the center of communities and neighborhoods.
+It is clear in hearing from students that conversations and making connections over meals form the center of their communities and neighborhoods.
 Students break bread together, engage in intellectual and lively discussions over their meals with each other, faculty, and members of the Stanford community.
 This is an essential part of the Stanford residential education experience.
-The new neighborhood student meal plans are aligned with the core principles of ResX to advance diversity, equity & inclusion; to promote opportunities for community & belonging; and to support student health and well-being.
-The neighborhood meal program for the Dining Halls, The Row, Suites & Co-ops allow students the flexibility to eat across the campus to develop friendships within their neighborhood and throughout the university.
-Stanford strongly believes in community building over meals and the meal program allows students the ease and flexibility to make important connections and have great discussions over their meals.
+The neighborhood student meal plans are aligned with the core principles of ResX to advance diversity, equity & inclusion; to promote opportunities for community & belonging; and to support student health and well-being.
+Stanford strongly believes in community building over meals and the neighborhood meal program for the Dining Halls, The Row, Suites & Co-ops allows students the ease and flexibility to eat across the campus to develop friendships within their neighborhood and throughout the campus.

-R&DE Stanford Dining prides itself on providing high-quality and nutritious cuisine to meet the wide variety of dietary needs within our diverse Stanford community.
-The Eat Well @Stanford program is committed to supporting the welfare of the campus community and enhancing the development of lifelong eating practices that promote health and wellbeing.
-Students with special dietary considerations, such as food allergies or religious requirements, can receive assistance navigating their needs in the dining halls by contacting email@example.com.
+R&DE Stanford Dining, Hospitality & Auxiliaries prides itself on providing high-quality and nutritious cuisine to meet the wide variety of dietary needs within our diverse Stanford community.
+The Eat Well @Stanford program is committed to supporting an inclusive dining experience for students with a wide range of dietary needs, and enhancing the development of lifelong eating practices that promote health and wellbeing.
+Students with special dietary considerations, such as food allergies or religious requirements, can receive assistance navigating their food options in the dining halls by contacting email@example.com.

-We recognize the importance and essential role that R&DE Stanford Dining plays in building community and promoting the health and wellbeing of our students, and we take our responsibility very seriously.
+We recognize the importance and essential role that R&DE Stanford Dining, Hospitality & Auxiliaries plays in building community and promoting the health and wellbeing of our students, and we take this responsibility very seriously.
 We thank you for your support and look forward to gathering and dining as a community on campus.
-You can reach our staff at firstname.lastname@example.org or leave us a comment, question or concern at rde.stanford.edu/rde-feedback.
+You can reach our staff at firstname.lastname@example.org or leave us a comment, question or concern at https://rde.stanford.edu/rde-feedback.